biocodellc/ontology-data-pipeline/README.md

                         optionally specify the data file to load.
 This will skip the preprocessor step and used the supplied data file instead
+  --config_dir CONFIG_DIR
+                        optionally specify the path of the directory containing the configuration files. defaults to
+                        /Users/rjewing/code/biocode/ppo-data-
+                        pipeline/process/../config
+  --ontology ONTOLOGY   optionally specify a filepath/url of the ontology to
+                        use for reasoning/triplifying
   --preprocessor PREPROCESSOR
                         optionally specify the dotted python path of the preprocessor class.
 This will be loaded instead of